averma247/resetAssuredFrameWorkLala/README.md

 ## How to install & Run using command prompt
 1. Please extract the project at your desired path.
-1. Go to Resources folder and add your application URL (Eg. http://localhost:51544).
 1. Open the command prompt and go to the project path.
-1. Run the command "mvn clean install"(make sure your JAVA_HOME path is set Jave home directory)
+1. Run the command "mvn clean install test"
 1. All the automated test cases will be executed.

 Note: Test cases are available in TestCases.xls for your reference.